cjneidhart/brick/documentation.md

 _Warning: the `@do` macro is unrelated to JavaScript's `do...while` statement_

 Sometimes, you need to re-render part of a passage, without re-rendering the entire passage.
-In those situations, the macro `@do` can be used to mark a section of markup for re-rendering.
+In those situations, the macro `@do` can designate a section of markup for re-rendering.
 After the passage is rendered, you can call `Brick.redo()` to re-render all markup contained in `@do` macros.

 ```brick